 4. Mahansthangarh:

-This place lies in a village of Bogra district called ‘Mahasthan.’
+This place lies in a village in Bogra district called ‘Mahasthan.’
 ‘Garh’ means fort, so ‘Mahasthangarh’ means fort of Mahasthan.

 Francis Buchanan Hamilton, a Physician, first discovered this place in 1808.
-However, he made some significant contributions as a Geographer during his stay in Indian subcontinent.
-It is the last remaining piece of a village ‘Pundranagara’ of that time.
+However, he made some significant contributions as a Geographer during his stay on the Indian subcontinent.
+It is the last remaining piece of the village ‘Pundranagara’ of that time.
 The village was alive until the 8th century AD.

 5. Shat Gambuj Mosque:

-Prior to that Saint General Khan Jahan Ali introduced a Muslim Colony at the middle of 15th century and started building numerous mosques.
+Before that, Saint General Khan Jahan Ali introduced a Muslim Colony in the middle of the 15th century and started building numerous mosques.
 Eventually, this mosque was started building in 1442 and completed by 1459.

-A tower is there on each side and 77 low domes are surrounded within those.
-There are also 60 stoned pillars to support the roof.
-Along with that there is system for enough ventilation and light which gives a sound feeling.
+A tower is there on each side, and 77 low domes surround those.
+There are also 60 stone pillars to support the roof.
+There is also a system for enough ventilation and light which gives a sound feeling.

-- Check out also best hotels in Khulna city near Mangrove forest Sundarbans.
+- Check out the best hotels in Khulna city near Mangrove forest Sundarbans.

 This mosque is considered the best archeological sign of the subcontinent of that time.